M-Colley/uam-sumo/README.md

-# UAM-SUMO - Urban Air Mobility in [SUMO](https://www.eclipse.org/sumo/)
+# Urban Air Mobility in SUMO

-## Introduction
+## Added Features

-TBD
+- Script to automatically create Urban Air Mobility hubs
+  - Given a valid sumocfg and a list of coordinates, we automatically generate UAM hubs at those coordinates
+  - All hubs are directly connected to each other, without any interaction with the normal road network
+  - Each hub is reachable for pedestrians in the simulation by foot
+  - We added a custom Air Taxi vehicle type, extending SUMO's taxi.
+Relevant parameters, such as its person capacity, maximum speed and emission class can be adjusted
+  - The custom Air Taxis, called uamtaxi, automatically select the best UAM hub to return to, after delivering their customer.
+The hub selection parameters are also adjustable
+- Addition of a hub based Air Taxi service
+  - An adjustable percentage of vehicles in the simulation get converted to pedestrians, trying to reach their destination by using the Air Taxi service
+  - Air Taxis start their flight either when the taxi reaches maximum capacity, or a pedestrian has waited a configurable amount of time
+- Extensive logging for scientific studies

 ## How to use

 ### Prerequisites

-- sumo installed (requires version released on 01.08.2024 or newer, 1.20 contains a problem that was fixed later on)
+- sumo installed (requires version released on 01.08.2024 or newer, 1.20 contains a bug that was fixed later)
 - rtree installed (see requirements.txt)
 - python installed